Foreign Rental Income

 Is there a limit on the amount of interest relief?

 A deduction is allowed (subject to certain conditions) for interest on borrowed money employed in the purchase, improvement or repair of the property concerned.
+No deduction was allowed for interest where a foreign rental property was purchased between 7 May 1998 and 31 December 2001.
+Interest relief has been restored for rental income earned since 1 January 2002, regardless of when the property was purchased.
 However, for interest accruing on or after 7 April 2009, the deduction in the case of residential investment property is restricted to 75% of the interest otherwise allowable.
 Please also note that if you stay in the property or allow others to stay there rent-free, you will have to apportion the interest (see calculating taxable rental income at the question, 'Does it matter if I stay in the property when it is not rented out?’ and the restriction on pre-letting expenses outlined in that section).

 I have an interest-only loan.
 Does this make a difference to my interest relief?